Best Warhammer 40k starter set 2026: Armageddon packs $1,137 in value for $299. Compare Leviathan, Combat Patrol, Starter Set & Intro by real savings

 - Choose Combat Patrol if you already know your faction and only want one army right now.

-- Starter boxes split cleanly, which makes them perfect for buddy buys and getting games in fast.
+- Starter boxes generally split cleanly, which makes them perfect for buddy buys and getting games in fast.

 Best For, What You Get, Who Should Skip